impiaaa/psx-newlib/README.md

 This is a syscall implementation and (only slightly modified) linker script for use with **[Newlib](http://www.sourceware.org/newlib/)** on the **[Sony PlayStation](en.wikipedia.org/wiki/PlayStation_(console))**.
-Newlib is a portable libc/stdlib implementation.
-It isn't as bloated as glibc, doesn't require Linux like musl, and is complete and standards-compliant unlike a custom libc.
+Newlib is a portable libc/stdlib implementation that doesn't require a Linux or BSD kernel like most libc's, and is complete and standards-compliant unlike a custom libc.

 ### To configure and compile Newlib for the PSX